 Hallucinogenic drugs have been around for a long time.
 It has been discovered that fossil evidence shows humans have used psychoactive plants for 10,000 years during ritual ceremonies.

-Just like the majority of drugs, in their infancy, they intended to help aid in human sickness or ailments of sorts.
+Like most drugs, in their infancy, they intended to help aid in human sickness or ailments of sorts.
 And just like everything, there has to be trial and error, experimentation over time to see results.
-A lot of these drugs that were meant to cure sickness or other issues ended up being depended on and eventually an addiction.
+Many of these drugs that were meant to cure sickness or other issues ended up being depended on and eventually an addiction.

 What Are Hallucinogenic Drugs?

-The definition of Hallucinogens according to the National Institute on Drug Abuse (NIDA) is that hallucinogens are a diverse group of drugs that alter a person’s awareness of their surroundings as well as their thoughts and feelings.
-They are commonly split into two categories: classic hallucinogens (such as LSD) and dissociative drugs (such as PCP).
+According to the National Institute on Drug Abuse (NIDA), the definition of Hallucinogens is that hallucinogens are a diverse group of drugs that alter a person’s awareness of their surroundings and thoughts and feelings.
+They are commonly split into classic hallucinogens (such as LSD) and dissociative drugs (such as PCP).
 Both types of hallucinogens can cause hallucinations or sensations and images that seem real though they are not.
 Additionally, dissociative drugs can cause users to feel out of control or disconnected from their bodies and environment.

 - Psilocybin (magic mushrooms)